zksync-association/zksync-upgrade-verification-tool/README.md

 ![CoverImage](zkSyncEraUpgradeToolCover.png)

 # 🔍 zkSync Era Upgrade Verification Tool

-The zkSync Era Upgrade Verification Tool is a **CLI tool crafted to decode and present zkSync Era upgrade proposals in a human-readable format**.
+The zkSync Era Upgrade Verification Tool is composed of a **CLI and Web App tool crafted to decode and present zkSync Era upgrade proposals in a human-readable format**.

 <br>